ReggieVP/sparta-etl-project/Transform/Transform README.md

 # Transform Folder
 ---
 ## Overview
 The Transform folder in the Sparta ETL project contains a script and data sources specifically dedicated to the transformation phase of the ETL pipeline.
-This phase focuses on taking the extracted data from the previous phase, and transforming it into a format and structre that both meets the clinets needs and is ready for loading and data visualisation.
+This phase focuses on taking the extracted data from the previous phase, and transforming it into a format and structre that both meets the clients needs and is ready for loading and data visualisation.
 This step also includes abstracting the data into 3rd Normal form, and data cleaning.

 ## The Process:
 - The Python code provided in **transform_main.py** defines a class named Transform designed for an ETL (Extract, Transform, Load) process stored on data stored in an Amazon S3 bucket.